Global PhDs

 - Funding for fieldwork activities;

-Schools that normally provide doctoral students with a research training grant or equivalent award for research expenses must cover these costs themselves or come to an agreement with the partner institution should if they wish to offer this type of support.
+Schools that normally provide doctoral students with a research training grant or equivalent award for research expenses, or any travel funding, must cover these costs themselves or come to an agreement with the partner institution should if they wish to offer this type of support, but please note that institutional funding for such expenses is not normally available.

 Further Enquiries